Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         - `_nds` folder
         - `BOOT.NDS`

-    1. Load `BOOT.NDS` with your flashcart's kernel, or alternatively follow the autoboot steps.
+    1. Load `BOOT.NDS` with your flashcart's kernel, or alternatively follow the autoboot steps below.

     #### Cheats